benday280412/benday280412.github.io/about.md

 My current focus is mobile solutions and their related technologies, but I'm interested in anything digital that's changing the way people live their lives.

+I'm also working on a startup, [Huwun][], which is due to launch really soon.

 ### Contact me